 Keen train photographers will have to book in advance of the events as tickets are limited to ensure numbers are kept to a minimum.
 The event has been organised by Railway Magazine and Knights Rail Services to make sure it runs smoothly.
 Demand is expected to be high for this unique opportunity to take pictures of these rare locomotives.

-If you want to hone your skills beforehand take a look at our photography DVD guide, it has all you need be you a beginner or enthusiastic hobbyist.
+If you want to hone your skills beforehand take a look at our Ultimate Beginners Course, it has all you need be you a beginner or enthusiastic hobbyist.